The number of quartic $D_4$-fields with monogenic cubic resolvent ordered by conductor: Pairs of binary quadratic forms and pre-maximal binary quartic forms

 \begin{proposition} Let $F$ be an integral and irreducible binary quartic form.
 Then, its Galois group is small if and only if $F\in V_\J(\bZ)$ for some integral binary quadratic form $\J$ having non-zero discriminant.
-Moreover, in this case, there exists a unique such $\J$ up to scaling if and only if $\Gal(F)\simeq D_4$ or $C_4$. \end{proposition}
+Moreover, in this case, up to scaling there is a unique such $\J$ if $\Gal(F)\simeq D_4,C_4$, and exactly three such $\J$ if $\Gal(F)\simeq V_4$. \end{proposition}

-Counting $\GL_2(\bZ)$-equivalence classes of irreducible forms $F$ in $V_{\J}(\bZ)$ for each integral $\J$ of non-zero discriminant is doable; see \cite{TX}.
-However, summing the counts across the families introduces great difficulties, which is a hurdle observed in \cite{TX} and is still unresolved.
-In this paper, we are only interested in the $F$ for which $Q_F$ is maximal, and this hurdle disappears once we impose this extra condition.
-As we shall see in Theorem~\ref{necessary thm'}, we have:

-For $D\in\{1,4,-4\}$, up to $\GL_2(\bZ)$-equivalence, there is a unique integral and primitive binary quadratic form $\J$ of discriminant $D$.
-In particular, for $D=1,4,-4$, we may take it to be